suryadv/Internet-Routes/README.md

 # Internet-Routes
-Find all paths from a node to a source based on inputs based
+Find all paths from a node to a source.
+Used Shortest path first algorithm.